stephweb/daw-php-validator/README.md

-## Verify if a specific error exists:
+## Verify if a specific error exists

 ```php
 <?php